Osprey Poco LT Review

 Parent Comfort

-There is nothing terrible about this pack, and testers found it comfortable enough for the average day hike.
-Still, it also didn't provide anything outstanding to make it uber comfortable for the long haul.
+This pack is not terrible, and testers found it comfortable enough for the average day hike.
+Still, it didn't provide anything outstanding to make it uber comfortable for the long haul.

 The padding on the waistband is somewhat thin compared to competitors but adjusting it is simple and easy to do while moving.
 The forward-pull waist adjustment tightens easily.
 The strap attaches to the center of the belt, so it doesn't distribute the pressure as widely as some of the competition, so it doesn't support the load as well as it could.